99991/HTC2022-TUD-HHU-version-1/README.md

 pip3 install -r requirements.txt
 ```

+We were able to install all dependencies with both Python 3.8.10 and Python 3.9.2, but other versions might work as well.

 # Usage instructions

 Use the following command to generate images from subsampled sinograms in the directory `data/limited`.